research in urban ecohydrology

 Eco-hydrology and Earth Systems

-My teaching experience spans topics from introductory environmental science, earth systems science, evolutionary biology, GIS, and statistics.
+My teaching experience spans topics from introductory environmental science, earth systems science, evolutionary biology, GIS, statistics, and data science in R.

 Environmental modeling